Port City Atlas: Mapping European Port City Territories: From Understanding to Design

 Author Biographies

-Carola Hein, Delft University of Technology, Faculty of Architecture and the Built Environment
+Carola Hein (ed), Department of Architecture, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands

 Carola Hein is Professor and Head of the Chair History of Architecture and Urban Planning at the Delft University of Technology and Professor at Leiden and Erasmus University.
 She holds the UNESCO Chair of Water, Ports and Historic Cities and leads the LDE PortCityFutures Centre.
 She has published widely in the field of architectural, urban and planning history, tying historical analysis to contemporary development.
 Among other major grants, she received a Guggenheim and an Alexander von Humboldt fellowship.
 The latter resulted in her edited book Port Cities: Dynamic Landscapes and Global Networks (Hein, 2011) where she first proposed the concept of the spatial impact of port related flows on cities and territories, the PortCityScape.
 Over the next decade, she continued her work on commodity flows in port cities and territories, focusing on the importance of long-term development and path dependencies.
 Following her appointment as professor at Delft University of Technology in the Netherlands in 2014, she has combined her interest in port cities with the GIS-based research tradition of the Chair History of Architecture and Urban Planning.
 Her article ‘Oil Spaces: The Global Petroleumscape in the Rotterdam/The Hague Area’ (Hein, 2018) describes the close link between water and oil.
 The co-edited book Urbanisation of Sea (Couling, Hein 2020) and the recent books The Routledge Planning History Handbook (2018), Adaptive Strategies for Water Heritage (2020), and Oil Spaces: Exploring the Global Petroleumscape (Hein 2021) analysing the close link between shipping, water, oil and ports set the stage for an atlas exploring and visualizing maritime flows on ports, cities and territories.
 Her many honours include the Sarton Medal in 2020, awarded to an outstanding scholar in the history of science.

-Yvonne van Mil, Delft University of Technology, Faculty of Architecture and the Built Environment
+Yvonne van Mil (ed), Department of Architecture, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands

 Yvonne van Mil is a Researcher and Cartographer at Delft University of Technology at the Chair History of Architecture and Urban Planning, and the Chair Complex Projects.
 Her research interests lie in spatial history and spatial planning, and specifically in regional development and geospatial mapping.
 She is co-author of several books, including Driven by Steel.
 From Hoogovens to Tata Steel 1918–2018 (2018), Atlas van het Westland, 10.000 ruimtelijke ontwikkeling (2016), and contributed chapters to the Atlas of the Dutch Urban Landscape (2014) and Atlas van de Schie.
 2500 jaar werken aan land en water (2016).
 She has always been fascinated by ports, and joined the discussion on port cities professionally when she started working with Carola Hein in 2019.
 Her passion for maps and mapping as a means of studying and communicating spatial processes and expertise in systematic, spatial analyses led to shared publications on mapping and port city territories, and has paved the way for the Port City Atlas.
 Her co-authored articles include ‘Towards a Comparative Spatial Analysis for Port City Regions Based on Historical Geo-spatial Mapping’ (2019) (with Hein) and ‘Straddling the Fence: Land Use Patterns in and around Ports as Hidden Designers’ (2021) (with Hein and Ažman-Momirski).

-Lucija Ažman Momirski, University of Ljubljana, Faculty of Architecture
+Lucija Ažman Momirski (ed), Faculty of Architecture, University of Ljubljana, Slovenia

 Lucija Ažman-Momirski is Associate Professor of Urban Design at the University of Ljubljana.
 Her research interest is the spatial development of port city territories.
 She has explored port expansion in studies of the Port of Koper and the city of Koper.
 Lucija Ažman-Momirski won the design competition